crimson-crystal/crimson/README.md

 > **Note**
 > Crystal's dependencies are not typically readily available on most systems so you will need to install them manually if you choose to skip them in the command.

-Next, install Crystal using `crimson install`.
+Next, install Crystal using `crimson install` (or `crimson in`).
 By default this will install the latest available version unless you specify one (for example, `crimson install 1.9.2`).
 You can install any Crystal version that is available on the [Crystal GitHub releases page](https://github.com/crystal-lang/crystal/releases).
 This unfortunately means that nightly builds cannot be installed via Crimson yet.

 Finally, run the `crimson switch <version>` command to make that version of Crystal available on your system.
 You can also do this automatically by including the `-s`/`--switch` flag in `crimson install`.
 Now, try `crystal version`!
 To put this in perspective, you just setup and installed Crystal with 3 simple commands: